Evidence-Based

 Most people seeking therapy are eager to get started and make gains straight away rather than going through with an assessment.
 This is completely understandable.
 So why do most Couples Therapists, including myself, insist on a comprehensive assessment?

-Well, you may consider other situations where an assessment is important, for example unexplained medical symptoms, a broken down car or a blue screen on your computer.
+Well, consider other situations where an assessment is important, for example unexplained medical symptoms, a broken down car or a blue screen on your computer.
 Without fully diagnosing the problem, any rash remedy is unlikely to be successful.
+If you don't know where you are going, you don't get there faster by running.
 This is equally true for Couples Therapy.

 In Couples Therapy, the assessment offers many challenges and complexities.
 The therapist cannot rely on blood tests, eyeball examination or computer analytic tools to figure out what is going on.
 In addition, there are two people to understand as well as the intricacies of their interactions and often a long history of issues to consider.
 For this reason, the assessment is carried out over more than one session to make sure we come as close as possible to the heart of the matter.